Barack and Michelle Obama's Love Story Isn't What You Thought It Was—It's Even Better

 "Later I was just shocked to find out that he really could communicate with people and he had some depth to him.
 He turned out to be an elite individual with strong moral values."

-But that was the first lady talking by then.
+That was the first lady talking by then.

 Scott Olson/Getty Images

-Michelle Robinson had told her mother, Marian Robinson, that she was going to focus on her career and put dating on the back burner.
+Michelle told her mother, Marian Robinson, that she was going to focus on her career and put dating on the back burner.
 Moreover, she was concerned that the only two black associates at the firm dating each other would look "pretty tacky," she told Mendell.
-(There were other black lawyers at the firm, including a partner, Sidley Austin partner Newton Minow told the Washington Post Magazine's Liz Mundy for her 2008 book Michelle: A Biography, but he could see how Michelle might have thought otherwise.)
+(Sidley Austin partner Newton Minow told the Washington Post Magazine's Liza Mundy for her 2008 book Michelle that there were other black lawyers at the firm, including a partner, but he could see how Michelle might have thought otherwise.)

 She even tried to set Barack up with a friend, but he wasn't interested.

-"She was kind enough to take me to a few parties, and never once commented on my mismatched and decidedly unstylish wardrobe," he wrote.
-"I asked her out.
+"She was kind enough to take me to a few parties, and never once commented on my mismatched and decidedly unstylish wardrobe," he said in O. "I asked her out.
 She refused.
 I kept asking.
-She kept refusing," saying it was inappropriate.
+She kept refusing," saying it would be inappropriate.

 But really, there could be plaques all over the city.